Frequently Asked Quetions

 While sealing gaps and increasing ventilation are great DIY options, only a specialist can provide professional advice on a radon mitigation plan.

 We offer radon mitigation services in Winnipeg to keep your home safe.
-To work with us in a custom mitigation system and follow-up radon testing, click here.

 What does it mean if your radon levels are over 200 Bq/m³?

-If your radon test shows levels over 200 becquerels per cubic metre (Bq/m³), it means your home exceeds the guideline set by Health Canada and action is recommended.
+If your radon test shows levels over 200 becquerels per cubic metre (Bq/m³), it means your home exceeds the guideline set by Health Canada, and action is recommended.

 Long-term exposure to radon at or above this level increases the risk of lung cancer, even for non-smokers.
 Radon is a colourless, odourless gas, so the only way to know your level is through testing.